-- To perform a procedure while supervising a nurse providing moderate sedation, a provider must meet the following criteria - Licensing and Training verification - Hold an unrestricted state license (MD, DO, DPM, DDS, PA or NP) - Hold current DEA and state CDS registrations - Meet all other credentialing requirements - Successfully complete sedation specific training and demonstrate competence - 1.
-Complete this presentation and successfully pass the accompanying test with 85% or greater - 2.
+- To perform a procedure while supervising a nurse providing moderate sedation, a provider must meet the following criteria - Licensing and Training verification - Hold an unrestricted state license (MD, DO, DPM, DDS, PA or NP) - Hold current DEA and state CDS registrations - Meet all other background checks required by UMSJMC - Successfully complete sedation specific training and demonstrate competence: - 1.
+Complete this presentation and successfully pass the accompanying test with 90% or greater - 2.
 Review the hospital sedation policy - 3.
-Providers must have current certification in ACLS (Physicians board certified in Emergency Medicine are excepted as this is a core competency of the specialty)
+Providers must have current certification in ACLS (ER physicians excepted as this is a core competency of the specialty)